EIA: Ethanol production up 1%, stocks down slightly @EthanolMagazine

 EIA: Ethanol production up 1%, stocks down slightly

-U.S. fuel ethanol production was up nearly 1 percent the week ending Oct.
-28, according to data released by the U.S. Energy Information Administration on Nov.
-2. Weekly ending stocks of fuel ethanol were down slightly.
+U.S. fuel ethanol production expanded by 1 percent the week ending Nov.
+4, according to data released by the U.S. Energy Information Administration on Nov.
+9. Weekly ending stocks of fuel ethanol fell slightly.

-Ethanol production averaged 1.04 million barrels per day the week ending Oct.
-28, up 7,000 barrels per day when compared to the 1.033 million barrels of production reported for the previous week.
-When compared to the same week of last year, production for the week ending Oct.
-28 was down 67,000 barrels per day.
+Ethanol production averaged 1.051 million barrels per day the week ending Nov.
+4, up 11,000 barrels per day when compared to the 1.04 million barrels per day of production reported for the previous week.
+When compared to the same week of last year, production for the week ending Nov.
+4 was up 12,000 barrels per day.

-Weekly ending stocks of fuel ethanol fell to 22.232 million barrels the week ending Oct.
-28, down 59,000 barrels when compared to the 22.291 million barrels of stocks reported for the previous week.
-When compared to the same week of last year, stocks for the week ending Oct.
-28 were down 2.103 million barrels per day.
+Weekly ending stocks of fuel ethanol fell to 22.192 million barrels the week ending Nov.
+4, down 40,000 barrels when compared to the 22.232 million barrels of stocks reported for the previous week.
+When compared to the same week of last year, stocks for the week ending Nov.
+4 were up 1.906 million barrels.